h2oai/h2ogpt/README.md

 ```
 and then use browser at http://0.0.0.0:7860 or the public live URL printed by the server.

-For help installing a Python 3.10 environment, see the [installation instructions](INSTALL.md).
+For help installing a Python 3.10 environment or CUDA toolkit, see the [installation instructions](INSTALL.md)

 ### h2oGPT with 12B and 20B models